-Quality Control Analysts with little to no experience tend to make between $25080 and $33950 while the more experienced ones make over $59530 per year.
+Quality Control Analysts with little to no experience tend to make between $29830 and $37940 while the more experienced ones can earn over $63340 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Quality Control Analyst is to move to a higher paying state like NM.
-Right now, the highest paying states for Quality Control Analysts are NM, DC, NE, MA and MD.
+One of the easiest ways to increase your salary as a Quality Control Analyst is to move to a higher paying state like MD.
+Right now, the highest paying states for Quality Control Analysts are MD, MA, CT, DC and NJ.

-3 other factors that can increase your salary as A Quality Control Analyst is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Quality Control Analyst is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Quality Control Analysts what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other Quality Control Analysts what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a College Certificate.